Leading healthy corporate and team culture

 Where the culture of the larger organization is on the defined and healthy side of the scale, the individual leader has an easier task and will naturally support and reinforce the corporate values and build upon them, adding the flavor of their own managerial values.

 Where the overall culture is on the undefined or unhealthy side, the leader can still work to build a healthy subculture through the same process.
 An individual leader can develop an island of positivity and excellent performance within a chaotic larger organization.

 DON’T LEAVE CULTURE TO CHANCE

 There are many costs when leaders leave culture up for grabs.
 People are unsure of what behaviors are desired or prohibited, leading to the reign of unwritten rules and unpredictability.
-Initiative is stifled because people are uncertain about outcomes.
+The initiative is stifled because people are uncertain about outcomes.
 Wrong people can step into the vacuum and turn the culture in a toxic direction.
 Initiative and responsibility are avoided as the people resort to cover-your-rear behavior.
 Performance suffers significantly.

 Corporate culture is not trendy, soft-skills fluff.
 It is a serious business affecting the success of any organization or team.
 Writing about his experience leading the turn-around and revival of IBM in the 1990s, Lewis V. Gerstner, Jr. asserts, “I came to see, in my time at IBM, that culture isn’t just one aspect of the game – it is the game.”1

 Wise leaders in any sphere do not leave culture development to chance.
 They lead and build the kind of culture they want: a healthy one leading to superior performance.